sahilsaxena21/Micorosoft_case_competition/README.md

 ![Video Analytics](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/images/sample_image_read.png)

 As illustrated in the above figure, **Azure's Computer Vision Analyze Image Rest API** is able to extract the following metadata from the sample image provided:
-* date and time of when the image was taken
 * age and gender of detected individuals in the input image
 *	the location of the person within the store using bounding box coordinates.
 This is then mapped to particular areas within the store.